GX-2: Design

 After two to three years of testing, Greyhound and GM finalized the design of the Scenicruiser that would enter service in July 1954.
 GX-2 went into Greyhound service around 1952 with Great Lakes Greyhound Lines (GLGL), running as G-7483 until around 1957.
-It was leased to the Ralph Marterie Orchestra for several years, and then sold by Greyhound to Sterling Stages in Warren, Ohio, which used it as a charter.
-They in turn sold it to the Blue Ridge Quartet.
-From there, it disappeared and the first of the iconic Scenicruisers, the only hand-built example, was most likely scrapped near Nashville, Tennessee.
+It was leased to the Ralph Marterie Orchestra for several years, and then sold by Greyhound to Sterling Stages in Warren, Ohio, which used it as for charter, then sold it to the Blue Ridge Quartet.
+It then disappeared; the first of the iconic Scenicruisers, the only hand-built example, was most likely scrapped near Nashville, Tennessee.

 Testing

-Greyhound, from the GX-1 testing, had determined the value of a dual-engine approach as well as air leveling and shock absorption, so the focus for the GX-2 was on style and function, using a standard coach and increasing its height and length.
+Greyhound, from the GX-1 testing, had determined the value of a dual-engine approach as well as air-leveling and shock absorption, so the focus for the GX-2 was on style and function, using a standard coach, and increasing its height and length.
 Constructed during 1948 and early 1949, it was revealed to the public on July 1, 1949, as the Greyhound Scenicruiser.
-It toured the country for testing and refinements, in addition to encouraging the remaining state legislatures to pass 40-foot bus-length laws, during the following year.
+It toured the country for testing and refinements, in addition to encouraging the remaining state legislatures to pass laws permitting 40-foot-long buses, during the following year.
 By June 1950, it had visited 46 states.